 Southwark college and Lewisham college were the starting hosts for my training and teaching back in 2001.
-This is not quite a CV, but a flavour of what I’ve been doing.
-Please get in touch if you would like to discuss any training, support or creative projects.
+Following is more of a short story rather than a CV.

-One of my first ideas in teaching was to use a small web server on a machine in an IT lab to make a class diary, this would now be considered a blog.
-It worked for some of the young people on the course when I asked them to recap their week, others weren’t very happy at broadcasting their lacking in literacy.
-At Lewisham college, I was asked to be the course tutor for the ICPD ( Introduction to Computers for People with Disabilities) in addition to teaching the 16-19 year olds that were doing a literacy/numeracy course disguised as an IT qualification.
+One of my first ideas in teaching was to use a small web server on a machine in an IT lab to make a class diary, which would now be considered a blog.
+It worked for some of the young people on the course when asked them to recap their week, others weren’t very happy at broadcasting their lacking in literacy – this exercise was not for everyone, which is a real lesson to learn when starting out in teaching.
+Meanwhile at Lewisham college, asked to be the course tutor for the ICPD ( Introduction to Computers for People with Disabilities) in addition to teaching the 16-19 year olds that were doing a literacy/numeracy course disguised as an IT qualification.

-As a person just starting out in teaching these were great challenges, willing to engage and take creative avenues.
-I was also asked to provide an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
-In response, I created an online competition with scoring and prizes as achievements.
+These were great challenges, attempting engagement and to take creative avenues.
+This approach prompted my management (at Lewisham) to offer a project as an incentive for the young people to use their college email and their machines to help focus them on their goals; after all they were there because they had not done well at school.
+In response, created an online competition with scoring and prizes as achievements.
 Not great prizes, but they got to go to the cinema if they win as a class.
 The individual with the highest score won a HMV voucher.
 It worked, it really did, but it did mean that my colleagues had to send me the scores for each class and I had to do extra administration.
-The people with disabilities had my full support, good humour and as much time I could give them with the poor software at hand.
-I learned some valuable lessons about cognitive and physical disability with those good folk.
-I was course tutor for the last year at the college before physically disabled students were included into general ICT classes, which is a mixed blessing.
+The people with disabilities had my full support, good humour and time to compensate for the poor software at hand.
+Real lessons were learned about working with cognitive and physical disability.
+My tenure as course tutor was the last year at the college before physically disabled students were included into general ICT classes, which is a mixed blessing.

 Working in East Greenwich, and then Greenwich Online showed up…

-In 2003 I was asked to assist with an outreach project for the Forum@Greenwich, a centre which had digital inclusion as part of its remit.
-As a result, I delivered a fun powerpoint course for parents of the Millennium primary school to get them using a computer – this then led me to applying to work for Greenwich Online, a UK Online project overseen by Greenwich council.
-Initially working in a ICT suite at the Forum, over the course of my 7 years I worked in most of the community and day centres in the borough, giving me a real insight into community engagement and developing services.
+2003 came around, was asked to assist with an outreach project for the Forum@Greenwich, a centre which had digital inclusion as part of its remit.
+As a result, delivered a fun powerpoint course for parents of the Millennium primary school to get them using a computer – this then led to applying to work for Greenwich Online, a UK Online project overseen by Greenwich council.
+Starting out in the ICT suite at the Forum@Greenwich, over the course of 7 years delivered ICT assistance as a centre coordinator in most of the community and day centres in the borough, giving myself a real insight into community engagement and developing services.

 Freelancing, and attempting #socent.

-I also became a proud associate of UcandoIT as a visiting tutor in 2011, meeting all sorts of extraordinary people managing their physical disabilities and assisting them to get online and own their digital device.
+As a freelancing trainer/tutor, became a proud associate of UcandoIT as a visiting tutor in 2011.
+The work involved meeting all sorts of extraordinary people managing their physical disabilities and assisting them to get online and own their digital device.

-2014 was a good year: I decided to apply for a fellowship at the School of Social Entrepeneurs, and they like me enough to take me on the course.
-It was truly a positive and inspirational way to meet some amazing people, which is not a pitch I would write with a good conscience unless it was true.
+2014 was a good year: decided to apply for a fellowship at the School of Social Entrepeneurs, and they like me enough to offer a fellowship.
+It was truly a positive and inspirational way to meet some amazing people, which is not a statement I would write with a good conscience unless it was true.